shopware/docs/guides/installation/devenv.md

 ```

 {% hint style="info" %}
-Make sure that the ports required for the services are not already in use or the command will fail.
+Make sure that the ports for the services are not already in use or the command will fail.
 {% endhint %}

 Still inside the project directory, run the following command to initialize Shopware: